The cost of making a video game can range from absolutely nothing to a colossal $174m - the current record for the most expensive game ever developed.

 AAA games are funded by multi-billion dollar publishers like Activision and Square Enix.
 Some AAA franchises enjoy yearly releases (even if their players don’t always enjoy them), while others see more spaced-out releases, such as Halo and Final Fantasy.

 Given the scale of many of these titles, AAA games can take tens of millions of dollars to develop.
+In fact, the most expensive video game ever made is a AAA game - Cyberpunk 2077, whose development costs totalled a massive $174m, alongside a $142m marketing budget.

 A series like Call of Duty requires multiple development studios to work on several games at once to meet holiday deadlines years in advance.
 Each studio requires millions of dollars to run daily operations, pay its staff, and market the final product.